'Lovely young student' among victims in Manchester suicide bombing

 Her former school, Bishop Rawstorne Church of England Academy, called Callander "a lovely young student who was very popular with her peers and the staff and always made the most of the opportunities she had at the school."

-On social media, Callander was enamored by movie and television stars and pop singers — Grande was among her favorites.
+On social media, Callander was enamored by television and movie stars, Disney films, "Harry Potter" and pop singers — Grande was among her favorites.

-Two years ago, she got to meet her while attending Grande's "The Honeymoon Tour" at the Manchester Arena.
+Two years ago, she got to meet her while attending the American singer's "The Honeymoon Tour" at the Manchester Arena.
 She shared photos on Instagram and gushed over how nice Grande was to her.

 "I HUGGED HER SO TIGHT AND SHE SAID SHE LOVED MY BOW I CANT GET OVER THIS I NEVER WILL," Callander captioned her picture.

-"Once Upon a Time" actress Karen David had met Callender just two weeks ago at a fan convention and shared her memory of the teen on Instagram.
+"Once Upon a Time" actress Karen David had met Callander just two weeks ago at a fan convention and shared her memory of the teen on Instagram.

 "It makes me so angry and it breaks my heart that such a young and promising life has been stolen away!"
 David wrote, adding, "Dearest Georgina, may your kind soul rest in peace.
 Heaven has gained an angel."